PX4/PX4-Devguide/advanced-ulog-file-format.md

   version, `>= 192`: RC version, `== 255`: release version.
   So for example 0x010402ff translates into the release version v1.4.2.

+  This message can also be used in the Data section (this is however the preferred section).

 - 'P': parameter message.
 Same format as `message_info_s`.
   If a parameter dynamically changes during runtime, this message can also be